tcmkg/knowledge/README.md

 # knowledge
-medical kownledge representation and medical knowledge reasoning
+The code is for medical kownledge representation and medical knowledge reasoning